gawie-yssel/sales-order-process/readme.md

 ## Sundry rambling

 The ProcessAutomation Service is useful to control the process and keep state.
 It is not intended to be a repository for business data.
-If I had to redo this sample, I would rather create the order outside of the Process and start it by passing in the OrderId and Amount - not all the data required for the order.
+Following this logic, I should rather create the order outside of the Process and start it by passing in the OrderId and Amount - not all the data required for the order.

 ## Repo contents